openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 External attachments are suitable when embedding Verified Claims in Tokens.
 However, the `verified_claims` element is not self-contained.
 The documents need to be retrieved separately, and the digest values MUST be calculated and validated to ensure integrity.

 It is RECOMMENDED that access tokens for external attachments have a binding to the specific resource being requested so that the access token may not be used to retrieve additional external attachments or resources.
 For example, the value of `url` could be tied to the access token as audience.
 This enhances security by enabling the resource server to check whether the audience of a presented access token matches the accessed URL and reject the access when they do not match.
-The same idea is described in Resource Indicators for OAuth 2.0 [@RFC8707], which defines the `resource` request parameter whereby to specify one or more resources which should be tied to an access token being issued.
+The same idea is described in Resource Indicators for OAuth 2.0 [@RFC8707], which defines the `resource` request parameter whereby to specify one or more resources which SHOULD be tied to an access token being issued.

 The following example shows external attachments: